omarhd66/monitor_kpis/README.md

 # monitor_kpis

-pis
-This code diplay nicely kpis graphs
+# This code diplay nicely kpis graphs

 The kpis are collected remotly from oracle database and stored in a dataframe